Chickens aren't the only ones who lay eggs. Ducks do too!

 So there you have it, ten reasons why we believe duck eggs are better than chicken eggs.

-If you're interested in trying fresh duck eggs for yourself, your best bet is to find them at a farmer's market, a specialty grocery store like Whole Foods, or an Asian market.
-They are little more expensive than chicken eggs, but well worth the cost!
+If you're interested in trying fresh duck eggs for yourself, your best bet is to find them at a local farmer's market, a specialty grocery store like Whole Foods, or an Asian market.
+They are a little more expensive than chicken eggs but well worth the cost!

 Have you ever tried duck eggs?
 What do you think?
-Tell us in the comments below!
+Tell us on our Wide Open Pets Facebook page.